hyperai/vllm-cn/docs/01-getting-started/03-examples/01-offline-inference/24-profiling.md

 OutputLen_NumReqs_Map: TypeAlias = dict[int, int]
 def compute_request_output_lengths(batch_size: int, step_requests: list[int]) \
       -> OutputLen_NumReqs_Map:

     """
-    Given the number of requests, batch_size, and the number of requests that each engine-step should process, step_requests, determine the output lengths of the requests such that step_request is honoured.

-    Example:
-    if batch size = 128 and step_request = [128, 128, 96, 64, 32, 1]
-    then return,
-    {2 : 32, 3 : 32, 4 : 32, 5 : 31, 6 : 1}, meaning,
-    32 requests should have output length 2,
-    32 requests should have output length 3,
-    32 requests should have output length 4,
-    31 requests should have output length 5,
-    1 request should have output length 6.

-    Args:
-        batch_size (int): Number of requests submitted for profile.
-This is args.batch_size.
-        step_requests (list[int]): step_requests[i] is the number of requests
-            that the ith engine step should process.

-    Returns:
-        OutputLen_NumReqs_Map : A dictionary with output-length as keys and the number of requests required to have that output-length as values.
-    """
-    """
     根据请求数量、batch_size 以及每个引擎步骤应处理的请求数 step_requests，
     确定各请求的输出长度，以确保满足 step_requests 的要求。